Quick & Easy Construction

 “Given how many earthquakes we have had over the years, we have learned a lot.
 The first thing we learned is about building codes,” said Senator Dan Sullivan.
 “The building codes in Alaska are probably some of the strongest on the planet.”

-In addition to Alaska’s local building code requirements, we construct our buildings in accordance with codes determined by the International Building Code (IBC) and ASCE-7.
-Both codes ensure that buildings around the country are constructed to meet specific standards.
-Even when a building permit is not required, our buildings are still designed to the latest code.
+SteelMaster constructs our buildings in accordance with codes determined by the International Building Code (IBC), which ensures that buildings around the country are constructed to meet specific standards.

 The IBC is considered the best available standard to help buildings withstand earthquakes, according to Sterling Strait, an Alaska Seismic Hazards Safety Commission member.

-SteelMaster’s earthquake-resistant structures also follow building codes maintained by the International Code Council (ICC), which provide guidance on how structures should be designed and constructed to limit seismic risk.
-Our buildings can be designed to Seismic Design Category E for areas near major faults with very high seismic vulnerability.
+SteelMaster’s earthquake-resistant structures can be designed to Seismic Design Category E for areas near major faults with very high seismic vulnerability.

 Although the state of Alaska has 365 million acres, only 880,000 acres are farmed in the state.
 Most of the state’s 500 farms are located northeast of Anchorage.
 Although greenhouse and nursery crops are the fastest growing industry in Alaska, the state is best known for its seafood industry, which accounts for over 60 percent of commercial seafood harvested in the U.S. Additionally, the timber industry is vital to the local economy and spans over 25 million acres.